ropensci/beautier/Examples.md

 )
 ```

-Thanks to Yacine Ben Cheheda for this use case
+Thanks to Yacine Ben Chehida for this use case

 ## Example #7: Strict clock with a known clock rate